manospits/rtcef/README.md

 1. Make sure that Kafka is up (check with `docker composer ps`) and then run ```./deploy_services.sh init ```.
 This will create the appropriate communication topics in Kafka.

 2. To start CEF with _RTCEF_ you need a configuration file.
-In  the `configs` folder there configuration files for maritime situational awareness and credit card fraud detection experiments.
-To run a specific experiment replace the path of the configuariton file in the `deploy_services.sh` script accordingly.
+In  the `configs` folder there are configuration files (.ini) for maritime situational awareness and credit card fraud detection experiments.
+To run a specific experiment replace the path of the configuration file in the `deploy_services.sh` script and the path to the project folder (ProjectPath variable) in the configuration file to be used accordingly.
 Then run the experiment with ```./deploy_services.sh start```
 In case you want to run an experiment without run-time updating of CEF models execute instead: ```./deploy_services.sh start_offline```

 3. To monitor the status of the service, run ```./deploy_services.sh status```